appbaseio/reactivesearch/content/docs/data/model.md

 ## Querying

-Once data is indexed, it can be queried using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+Once data is indexed, it can be queried using the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 Here's an example of a `match` query: